Jack Burns McDowell

 He continued to pitch in the majors in 1988, going 5-10 in 26 starts for a White Sox team that won just 71 games.
 He gave up just 12 home runs in 1988 and finished the campaign with a 3.97 ERA.

 McDowell's performance on the field slipped in 1994.
 His record was only 10-9 and his ERA was 3.73.
 Bitter contract negotiations also led to a war of words with Sox senior management.
-He was traded to the Yankees at season's end.
+He was traded to the New York Yankees after the season, while the 1994 strike was still unresolved.
+Surprisingly, the Sox received very little in return: Lyle Mouton and Keith Heberling, whi never reached the majors.

 Never afraid of controversy, McDowell's one-year stay with the Yankees was overshadowed by a vulgar hand gesture made to fans at Yankee Stadium.
 When the New York crowd booed the right-hander for a poor performance against the White Sox, McDowell hoisted his middle finger and displayed it for all to see.

 He won 15 games during the 1995 season with the Yankees, but was criticized for failing to win in the playoffs.
-For the second time in three seasons, McDowell posted an 0-2 postseason record.
+For the second time in three seasons, McDowell posted an 0-2 postseason record as the Yankees fell to the Seattle Mariners in the Division Series.

-McDowell was hampered by arm problems during his stay with the Angels.
-He started 18 games in two seasons, his record over that span was 5-7.
+McDowell was hampered by arm problems during his stay with the Anaheim Angels.
+He started 18 games in two seasons in 1998 and 1999, his record over that span was 5-7.
 He retired after the Angels released him in 1999.

 Since leaving the game, McDowell has worked on his music career, posted baseball articles for yahoo.com, and served as a substitute broadcaster for the White Sox.

-On January 25, 2014, McDowell stated (on his Facebook page) that he had accepted the manager's job for the 2014 Ogden Raptors.
+On January 25, 2014, McDowell stated (on his Facebook page) that he had accepted the manager's job for the 2014 Ogden Raptors, a role he held for two years.
+He was the first baseball coach at the Queens University of Charlotte, their program starting in 2019.

 - 3-time AL All-Star (1991-1993)